vpc-ccg/pamir/README.md

 ### Project Name
 To run Pamir you have to specify a project name such that Pamir will create a folder to store the results and intermediate files.
 You need to specify project name by `-p`.

+#### Project Location
+Pamir will create the folder under the current working directory unless absolute or relative paths are explicity stated otherwise.

+For example, when the users run pamir in /my/current/working/location,

+1. ***-p my_project***: the project folder will be /my/current/working/location/my_project
+2. ***-p ../../my_project***: the project folder will be /my/current/my_project
+3. ***-p /another/drive***: the project folder will be /another/drive/my_project

 ### Data Preparation
 #### Required Information